Adoption FAQs

 Can I adopt if I do not live in the Portland/Vancouver area?

-What if I'm a prior adopter and want to adopt again?
+I'm a prior adopter or I have an approved application, how do I apply to adopt again?

-• If you have adopted a dog from us within the last few years and wish to adopt again, please send us an email.
+• If you have adopted a dog from us within the last few years and wish to adopt again, or if you have an approved adoption application please send us an email.

 How much are your adoption donations?

-• Our adoption donations are dependent on the dog’s age, health, and specific needs.
+• Adoption donation amounts are not one-size-fits-all and they vary based on many factors.
+Our adoption donations are dependent on the dog’s age, health, and specific needs.
 Adoption donation fees will be posted with each dog's bio for full transparency.
 These donations typically range from $200 to $1,000.
+Your contribution helps us continue rescuing and rehabilitating dogs in need, ensuring we can continue to welcome dogs into the rescue regardless of age, condition, or veterinary needs.

 Do you accept payment plans for the adoption donation?